colxi/functyped/README.md

 Typed.function( parametersTypes , yorFunction, returnType [, bindging] )
 ```
 **Parameters** :
 - `parameterTypes` : Array containing the primitive types for each parameter.
-(Array is not needed if function has just a parameter)
+(Array wrapper is not needed if function has just a parameter)
-- `yorFunction` : Function to be type tested. ( Arrow functions not allowed when binding )
+- `yorFunction` : Function to be type tested. ( Arrow functions are not allowed when binding )
 - `returnType` : Type for the function return value.
 - `binding` : (optional) Context to be binded to the function (if binding is provided, the parameter `function` cant't be an arrow function)